 Q. How is it that no other famous institutes carry out these lessons as it is the first time I heard of this type of hadith and lesson?

-A. Whilst most institutes are doing good things for imparting knowledge from books, they pay scant attention to maintaining the traditions inherited from the scholars, such as Islamic chivalry and the preservation of the Isnād System.
+A. Cordoba Academy were the first Islamic academy worldwide to start the Musalsal recital classes around 10 years ago and whilst most institutes are doing good things for imparting knowledge from books, they pay scant attention to maintaining the traditions inherited from the scholars, such as Islamic chivalry and the preservation of the Isnād System.
 This is usually because the teachers themselves acquired their knowledge from 'Islamic universities' that confer them with western-style degrees bereft of the traditional methodology of inheriting knowledge at the feet of the scholars.
 In contrast, we at CA, pay great attention to reviving the pristine sacred tradition & this monthly lesson is just one of those ways.

 Q. When are the Musalsal lessons carried out?

-A. There is an ongoing monthly lesson and the date varies based upon the schedule & availability of Shaykh Mohammed Daniel al-Muhajir al-Dimashqi.
+A. The current lessons taught in English have been running for close to 2 years now and the date varies based upon the schedule & availability of Shaykh Mohammed Daniel al-Muhajir al-Dimashqi.
 Usually, at least 2 weeks advance notice is given to students before the lesson.